mir-mirsodikov/mir-mirsodikov/README.md

 ### Bio

 - :office: Working at StaffWise as a full stack developer
-- 🔭 I’m currently working on a [real time full stack web application](https://github.com/Hermes-Chat-App)
+- 🔭 I’m currently working on a [real time, full stack, chat web application](https://github.com/Hermes-Chat-App)
+- :weight_lifting: Working on a mobile application for gym goers
-- 🌱 I’m currently learning Go and Elixir
+- 🌱 Learning Go and Elixir
 - :school_satchel: Currently studying Computer Science at Wichita State University, graduating in May 2023
 - 📫 Learn more about me and my projects in my [portfolio](https://mmir.dev)